-Google Cloud provides two options for authenticating to fleet clusters in a simple, consistent, and secured way, wherever the clusters live.
-Once you have set up authentication, you can configure more fine-grained access control to your clusters using Kubernetes role-based access control (RBAC).
+Google Cloud provides the following options for authenticating to fleet clusters in a simple, consistent, and secured way, wherever the clusters live.
+After you have set up authentication, you can configure more fine-grained access control to your clusters using Kubernetes role-based access control (RBAC).

 Authenticate with Google Cloud